jeremyfprice/educ2201-syllabus/unit_2.md

-# Unit 3: Exploring the Many Sides of Diversity
+# Unit 2: Exploring the Many Sides of Diversity WebQuest

 ## Week of February 15-19